Kalaite-P/Healthcenter_finder/README.md

 we need treatment🩺 sometimes it is very urgent to be treated immeadiately.
 And in this modern world we rely on medicine💊💊 and treatment offered🔬💉 to get well and go back to our regular health😁.

-In this project we get to experience having a finder / locator on various health centres🏟 in our machines (Phones / Laptops / computers).
-It provides information about the health centers near you for immeadiate treatment and medical issues or problems.
+In this project we get to experience having a finder / locator↕ ↔📌 on various health centres🏟 in our machines (Phones / Laptops
+ / computers).
+It also provides information about professionals to help deal with stress and other challenges both mentally💆‍♂️💆‍♀️ and physically👩‍🦽👨‍🦯.
+ It provides information about the health centers near you for immediate treatment and medical issues or problems🌡.
+This will assit people when new to a certain area or there are new health centres established thus creating health awareness🙋‍♂️🙋‍♀️ among people👨‍👩‍👧‍👦 and their location📍📍.

  You can find the project application [here](https://kalaite-p.github.io/SelfCareCenter_finder/).